 Russia, officially the Russian Federation, is a transcontinental country extending across Eastern Europe and Northern Asia.
-It is the world's largest country by area and spans eleven time zones, sharing land borders with fourteen countries.
-Russia is the most populous country in Europe and the ninth-most populous globally, with a highly urbanized population.
-Moscow serves as its capital and largest city, while Saint Petersburg is a major cultural center and the second-largest city.
+As the world's largest country, it spans eleven time zones and borders fourteen nations.
+With the largest population in Europe and the ninth-largest globally, Russia is highly urbanized, featuring sixteen cities with over a million residents.
+Moscow serves as its capital and largest city, while Saint Petersburg stands as the second-largest city and a significant cultural hub.

-Since 1904, Nobel Prizes were awarded to 26 Soviets and Russians in physics, chemistry, medicine, economy, literature and peace.
+Since 1904, Nobel Prizes have been awarded to 26 Soviets and Russians in various fields.

-In 1905, the Revolution of 1905 was triggered by the failure of the Russo-Japanese War, leading to major reforms.
+In 1905, the Revolution of 1905 was triggered by the failure of the Russo-Japanese War.

-In 1906, the government conceded major reforms, including the Russian Constitution of 1906, granting freedoms and legalising political parties.
+In 1906, the government was forced to concede major reforms and establish the Russian Constitution of 1906.

 In 1914, Russia entered World War I in response to Austria-Hungary's declaration of war on Serbia.